 |Meeting Time:||I hr: Tu, Th 10:30-11:50|

 |Exam Group:||13: 15-DEC-2021 Exam Time: 02:00:00 PM|

 |Offered this year?||Yes|

 |When Offered?||Every year|

 This course offers an in-depth exploration of fundamental concepts in 2D and 3D computer graphics.
-It introduces 2D raster graphics techniques, including scan conversion, simple image processing, interaction techniques and user interface design.
+It introduces 2D raster graphics techniques, including simple image processing.
 The bulk of the course is devoted to 3D modeling, geometric transformations, and 3D viewing and rendering.
 A sequence of assignments culminates in a simple geometric modeler and ray tracer.
-C++ and the graphics library OGL are used throughout the course, as is shader programming on the GPU, taught from the first lab onwards.
-The final project is typically a small group project spec'd and implemented by the group using shaders to create special effects.
+C++ and the graphics library OpenGL are used throughout the course, as is shader programming on the GPU.
+The final project is typically a small group project spec'd and implemented by the group using shaders or ray tracing to create special effects.

-Prerequisite: CSCI 0160, CSCI 0180, or CSCI 0190, or equivalent background.
+Prerequisite: CSCI 0160, CSCI 0180, CSCI 0190, or CSCI 0200 or equivalent background.
 Some knowledge of basic linear algebra is helpful but not required.
 Strong object-oriented programming ability (e.g., in C++, Java or Python) is required; C++ will be taught in the beginning.